-Use What You Already Have
+1. Use What You Already Have

-Use Your Creativity
+2. Use Your Creativity

 You probably noticed from the pictures that we converted the dinette into a daybed.
 We did this because I suffer from chronic insomnia and wanted a place in the tiny truck camper where I could rest and watch something on my kindle fire (with earbuds in) without disturbing my husband’s sleep.
-Having four different pieces of worn-out foam that shift every time you move is not conducive to a good night’s rest (or sleep).
+Having four different pieces of worn-out foam that shift every time you move is not conducive to a good night’s rest.

 However, we still wanted a table of some sort to eat a meal on, play a game at, or use to hold our drinks.
 We would love a Laguna table leg with a cool tabletop, but ouch!
 The price was way out of our budget.

 So we searched Youtube and Google for ideas of how to make a cheaper alternative.
 Nothing we found would work for our space, so we started looking through the piles of random stuff lying around Jack’s shop.

-Shop Discount Stores
+4. Shop Discount Stores

 The curtain on the window behind our daybed is from a locally owned store that buys returned items from different retailers by the truckload and sells them at a BIG discount.

-When we were getting close to completing stage-one of our renovations, my husband and I stopped at Big Lots where we purchased matching quilts for the beds, a throw cushion with a fun saying (you can get throw pillows with camping sayings on Amazon for a reasonable price), and a letter board.
+When we were getting close to completing stage one of our renovations, my husband and I stopped at Big Lots, where we purchased matching quilts for the beds, a throw cushion with a fun saying (you can get throw pillows with camping sayings on Amazon for a reasonable price), and a letter board.
 All the things to give the truck camper a homey feel and a splash of our personality.

-Shop Dollar Stores
+5. Shop Dollar Stores

 I wanted a few inspirational sayings or art pieces to add to the hygge feel I was trying to create.
-With it being a pop-up camper, wall space to hang things is minimal, and what does exist can only take something thin, otherwise we would constantly be bumping into it.
+With it being a pop-up camper, wall space to hang things is minimal, and what does exist can only take something thin; otherwise, we would constantly be bumping into it.
 I searched up and down the aisles at Dollar Tree until I found this placemat seen above with a saying I love and in a color that was perfect.
 It fits perfectly above the fridge, reminding us to treat campers we meet with kindness–even if they blast their music (yes, there is a story there).

-We decided to get a narrow twin mattress (here is the one we ordered – it is super comfy) so that it was just wide enough to sleep one person comfortably, but not so wide that it took up more of our walking space in the truck camper than the original dinette once did.
-The new setup ended up with us gaining two inches of walking space down almost the truck camper’s entire width, which means we can now walk around each other sideways when before it was a one-person only walkway.
+We decided to get a narrow twin mattress (here is the one we ordered – it is super comfy) so that it was just wide enough to sleep one person comfortably but not so wide that it took up more of our walking space in the truck camper than the original dinette once did.
+The new setup ended up with us gaining two inches of walking space down almost the truck camper’s entire width, which means we can now walk around each other sideways when before it was a one-person-only walkway.

 Narrow twins are not a popular mattress size.
 You can get a similar size at an RV retailer, but an RV mattress is shorter than a conventional mattress and costs more.
-As a thrifty lady who stands just a few inches short of six feet, I decided against going the RV route and turned Amazon, where you can find just about anything you want.
+As a thrifty lady who stands just a few inches short of six feet, I decided against going the RV route and turned to Amazon, where you can find just about anything you want.
 The mattress was very affordable.
 Another bonus of shopping on Amazon for our mattress was that I could use gift cards earned through point rewards programs to help pay for it.

-Do It In Stages
+7. Do It In Stages

 You might have noticed that a few times throughout this article, I have referred to this being stage one of our truck camper renovations.

-Finally, in stage four, we will add a simple solar system to take advantage of free camping without worrying if our battery will die before we want to call it quits and head home.
+Finally, in stage six, we will add a simple solar system to take advantage of free camping without worrying if our battery will die before we want to call it quits and head home.